 The iOS version of Address Book.
 Used to store details (phone numbers, email addresses and so on) of people you know.
 You can block a contact from calling you.

 What is Control Centre?

-New feature in iOS 7 (and continued in iOS 8) that enables quick access to many frequently used settings and features, including the volume and brightness controls, the toggles to switch Airplane Mode, Do Not Disturb mode (which has its own entry below) and Bluetooth on and off, AirDrop, the camera and (on the iPhone) the torch.
+New feature in iOS 7 (and continued in iOS 8 and iOS 9) that enables quick access to many frequently used settings and features, including the volume and brightness controls, the toggles to switch Airplane Mode, Do Not Disturb mode (which has its own entry below) and Bluetooth on and off, AirDrop, the camera and (on the iPhone) the torch.
 Accessed by sliding a finger up from the bottom of the screen.

 Pleasingly, it is indeed spelled 'centre' rather than 'center', at least on iOS devices in this country.
 Control Centre is one of the features we discuss in our video '7 things we love about iOS 7'.

 The name for a part of a superior subset of Haswell chips used in certain models of MacBook.
 'Crystalwell' is literally the codename of the L4 cache (eDRAM) featured in the Iris Pro-enabled Haswell CPUs.

 Apple user's dictionary of tech jargon: D-F

 Feature in Mac OS X that displays icons for programs installed on the Mac OS X computer (similar in style to the Home Screen on iOS devices).